Installation

 to connect your device, then execute adb reboot bootloader

-to enter fastboot mode, then use this command to flash KernelSU:
+to enter fastboot mode, and use this command to flash KernelSU:

 fastboot flash boot boot.img